-Add Greek yogurt, milk, and flavorful mix-ins to make high-protein overnight oats (without protein powder).
+Add Greek yogurt, milk, and flavorful mix-ins to make high-protein overnight oats recipe (without protein powder).
 Because of taste, texture, and sometimes even smell, protein powder is not for everyone.
 This high-protein overnight oats recipe has 28 g of protein per serving which can help you with your macros or weight loss goals by providing a meal that will keep you full for hours.

 Why is oatmeal good for you?